Hyundai Green City: New Global 900 (November 2004–January 2008)

 In 2005, tourist versions are now available, the drivers protection bulkheads is now added as an option in 2006.

-New Global 900 Facelift (January 2008-May 2010)
+New Global 900 Facelift (January 2008–May 2010)

 The Changes in 2008 is the replacement of the power antenna with the loop antenna.
 Diesel versions now comes with D6GA producing 250-255hp, D6GB producing 260hp, the CNG version is stuck with the C6AB still producing 240hp.

-Green City (2010-present)
+Green City (2010–2024)

 The Green City was launched in May 2010 with several changes, the CNG version has the new Euro 4 G240 replacing the C6AB and new taramat flooring.
 In 2011 CD Audio and MP3 player was added.
 In 2012, the G260 Euro 5 260hp engine is now added, and in 2015 the G280 Euro 6 280hp engine is also added.

-In 2017, the ultrasonic sensors and Call buzzers have been added, and USB ports are also added to the audio system.
+In 2017, the ultrasonic sensors and Call buzzers were added, and USB ports were also added to the audio system.

+Due to the mandatory delivery of low-floor buses from January 19, 2023, it was confirmed that all Hyundai Motor Company's urban high-floor buses will be discontinued from January 2024, and product information was completely deleted from the high-floor homepage on January 3 of that year.